-In today’s tutorial, we’ll check how easy it is to upgrade the distribution.
+In today’s tutorial, we’ll check how to do this.

 Difficulty: ★☆☆☆☆